 Because I love you, I am about to share one of my favorite summer drinks with you: The Beer-ita!
 This is a go-to drink when I have a girls night in with my girlfriends.
-If you make a batch for your next party, be prepared to settle in for the night because once you dip into a pitcher of these delicious beer-itas you aren’t going to be going anywhere!
+If you make a batch for your next party, be prepared to settle in for the night because once you dip into a pitcher of these simple beer margaritas you aren’t going to be going anywhere!

 When I share this recipe with people, they generally give me the crazy eye.
 Pop?
 Beer?
 FROZEN LIMEADE?
 Yes, these are really the ingredients for my favorite margaritas.
 I reassure them and reassume them that when these 4 ingredients are combined, magic happens.
 But what really convinces them is their first taste of the drink.
 So good.